 Roth Conversions

-A Roth conversion is not a tax avoidance strategy.
-It is a tax timing decision.
+A Roth conversion is not just a tax decision.

 What a Roth Conversion Is